majlis-erc/manuForma/README.md

 mvnw.cmd clean package
 ```

 You can then find the EXPath Package file in the `target/` folder, it will be named like `manuforma-X.Y.Z-SNAPSHOT.xar`.
-You can take this file and upload it into eXist-db via eXist-db's `autodeploy` folder or its Package Manager application.
+You can take this file and upload it into Elemental (or eXist-db) via its `autodeploy` folder or its Package Manager application.